nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * ARIA support (aria.py): Implements support for Accessible Rich Internet Applications (ARIA).
 * Base object collection (baseObject.py): Contains useful base objects such as scriptable objects (see the chapter on NVDA objects and overlay objects for more information).
 * Braille input and output subsystem (braille.py, brailleInput.py): Controls braille output to and input from braille displays, needed by braille display driver add-ons.
-* Build-in modules (builtin.py): Allows access to builtin modules when working with add-ons.
+* Built-in modules (builtin.py): Allows access to builtin modules when working with add-ons.
 * Configuration (config): Manages configuration and profiles (profiles are available in 2013.3 or later).
+* Content recognition engines (contentRecog packages): adds ability to use OCR and other methods to recognize content in various scenarios.
+NVDA ships with Windows 10 OCR engine.
 * Controls and states collection (controlTypes.py): Includes dictionaries on control types (roles) and possible states that a control can be in.
 * Events (eventHandler.py): Handles various events such as gaining focus.
 One function in particular is useful in app modules:
     - `eventHandler.requestEvents(process ID, window class name for the control, event to be requested)`: Allows NVDA to listen to specific events for certain controls while using another app.